funkymed/fteam/README.md

 You will have to add a milestone on every issues.

+#### Weight

+If you have a Gitlab Premium you can use the weight.
+If you don't, just add in your issue description at the end `Weight : x` replace x by the weight you want, the appp will do the rest.
+You're welcome ;)

 ## Installation

 Install the command `composer` and inside cli type the command